 This summery drink is super-simple, super-delicious, beautifully fragrant, and hugely satisfying to make.
 It can be used as a cordial, of course, but is also ideal for adding to cocktails, sweetening frosting or yogurt, and even making sorbet.

-Whilst foraging for elderflowers, do try to harvest on a sunny day around noon, as this is when the flowers are at their most fragrant.
+When foraging for elderflowers, try to harvest them on a sunny day at around noon, as this is when the flowers are at their most fragrant.

-Also pick away from busy roads (to avoid pollution from the traffic) and only take a few from each bush – it's important that they get the chance to turn into berries, so the birds can feed on them.
+Be sure to pick them away from busy roads (to avoid pollution from the traffic) and only take a few heads from each bush – it's important that they get the chance to turn into berries, so the birds can feed on them.

 This cordial will keep well for several months in a cool, dark cupboard, for you to reach for whenever you need it.

 Are you feeling passionate about plant-based food?
 Sign up to the NOURISH newsletter today, and get exclusive access to inspiring recipes, product news, and plant-based tips, delivered straight to your inbox.